Freeport East (Felixstowe and Harwich)

 Freeport East has easy access to major European shipping lanes and exceptional links to over 700 ports across the globe.
 With 3 rail terminals, the port also hosts the UK’s busiest and biggest intermodal rail freight facility - connecting Freeport East Felixstowe with 15 inland terminals across the UK.

-Felixstowe is a centre for the greening of port operations, with the current innovations on autonomous vehicles, hydrogen-powered vehicles and the electrification of major lifting equipment.
+Felixstowe is a centre for the greening of port operations, with current innovations in autonomous and hydrogen-powered vehicles as well as the electrification of major lifting equipment.

 Freeport East Harwich is one of the UK’s leading multi-purpose freight and passenger ports with excellent road and rail access across the UK and ideally situated for North Sea freight and passenger traffic into Europe.